-Impact Fees.
-The Operator shall pay a fee sufficient to pay for all impacts (11)of the proposed Operation to improvements and property owned or operated by the City or used by the general public including, but not limited to: repair and maintenance of roads, bridges and other transportation infrastructure; improvements made or to be made by the City to accommodate the Operations and to protect public health, safety and welfare; costs incurred to process and analyze the Oil and Gas Permit application, including the reasonable expenses paid or to be paid by the City to independent experts or consultants; and impact fees comparable to those charged to other businesses or industries that operate within the City and that are not specifically mentioned herein.
-The City shall establish a mechanism to assess and obtain payment of such fees, subject to the right of the City to request additional funds if the fees prove to be insufficient or to refund surplus funds to the Operator if the fees paid exceed the true cost of the impacts.
+- Impact Fees.
+The Operator shall pay a fee sufficient to pay for all (a) impacts of the proposed Operation Operations to improvements and property owned or operated by the City or used by the general public including, but not limited to: repair and maintenance of roads, bridges, and other transportation infrastructure; and improvements made or to be made by the City to accommodate the Operations and to protect public health, safety and welfare; costs incurred to process and analyze the Oil and Gas Permit application, including the reasonable expenses paid or to be paid by the City to independent experts or consultants; and impact fees comparable to those charged to other businesses or industries that operate within the City and that are not specifically mentioned herein.
+The City shall establish a mechanism to assess and obtain payment of such fees, subject to the right of the City to request additional funds if the fees prove to be insufficient or to refund surplus funds to the Operator if the fees paid exceed the true cost of the impacts.; - (b) Unless previously established by an adopted impact fee after completion of an impact fee study, the City shall establish a mechanism to assess payment of Impact Fees, within a reasonable time following receipt of an Oil and Gas Permit application.